Phyllisa Deroze

 Patient Insights Board Member

-Phyllisa has graced the cover of Health Monitor magazine and was featured in Diabetic Living, Diabetes Focus, and other magazines and newsletters.
-Her passion for diabetes lifestyle advocacy can be seen in her YouTube vlogs, social media posts, in-person workshops, published essays, and keynote speeches that she has given in five countries.
+Phyllisa’s advocacy work has garnered significant attention, with features on the cover of Health Monitor magazine and in Diabetic Living, Diabetes Focus, and other publications.
+Her passion for diabetes advocacy is reflected in her YouTube vlogs, social media posts, in-person workshops, published essays, and keynote speeches in five countries.
 She enjoys traveling and writing.
-Her recent publications include The Daily News Blues (A flash fiction story highlighting the intersectionality of COVID-19, mental health, and diabetes) and Laughing to Keep from Dying: Black Americans with Diabetes in Sitcoms and Comedies (A book chapter that merges theories in Disability Studies and American Humor).
+Her recent publications include Diabetes Helpers, a children’s book she co-authored with her daughter, The Daily News Blues, a flash fiction story exploring the intersection of COVID-19, mental health, and diabetes, and Laughing to Keep from Dying: Black Americans with Diabetes in Sitcoms and Comedies, a book chapter blending Disability Studies and American humor.
+For the past four years, she has hosted D-Talk, the podcast for the International Diabetes Federation.
+She and her daughter jointly wrote Diabetes Helpers, the first children’s book to help adults talk about their diabetes with the children in their lives.

-Considered one of the most prolific writers on the representation of diabetes in African American literature and popular culture, Phyllisa builds community through storytelling by drawing on a Ph.D. in English Literature from Pennsylvania State University, a ten year career as a university professor, her Fulbright Scholar expertise, and her own experiences living with diabetes.
-In 2021, she returned home to South Florida with her husband and daughter after living abroad in the United Arab Emirates and Martinique for seven years.
-Her motto "Diagnosed Not Defeated" is an inspiration for all.
+Considered one of the leading voices on the representation of diabetes in African American literature and popular culture, Phyllisa builds community through storytelling.
+She draws on her PhD in English Literature from Pennsylvania State University, her ten years as a university professor, her experience as a Fulbright Scholar in the United Arab Emirates, and her journey with diabetes.
+Her motto, “Diagnosed Not Defeated,” serves as an inspiration to others facing similar challenges.